mallikachakraborty/MallikaC-558-FinalProject/IncludeShiny.md

 **Sample**

-This page contains summary raw data.
-User can download the CSV.
+This page contains summary of raw data.
+User can download the CSV file.
-This page also shows the numerical summary of raw data
+This page also shows the numerical summary of raw data.

 **Data Exploration**
-The top section of this page contain the correlation plot among all predictor variables.
+The top section of this page contains the correlation plot among all predictor variables.
 The bottom section of the page shows relationship between predictor variables and response score variable.
 User can select as many predictor variables s/he needs.

 **Cluster**